LittleBoxOfSunshine/ghastlypropositions.github.io/_posts/2023-05-10-eventual-inconsistency.md

 #### Footnotes

 [^1]: Try searching 57686174277320746865207765617468657220746F6461793F on chat-gpt.
 It will fail to realize it's hex (unless my experiment trained it 😉).
 If you give that hint, it will figure it out and figure out any future hex prompt you give it.
 This is *extremely* impressive, but it isn't higher level reasoning.
 An human programmer immediately recognizes this is hex and will try decoding it first.
 The point here is even a flexible language model is easily baffled by invariants (in this case not using utf-8 encoding) being violated.
 If the most advanced flexible input program in the world can't handle unexpected inputs, how is your small application going to?
+Update: see full discussion [here](./2024-01-10-chat-gpt-dumb.md).

 [^2]: Expect a future post on why this is inescapable, and what it means for "defensive programming"!